IAMTOIR/ThoaiPM-Sparkify-Project/README.md

 - Experimenting with different parameters for the selected models
 - Adding additional features, such as customer location (city/state), which may be relevant for predicting churn.
 For example, some states may have higher churn rates due to certain lifestyle factors or the nature of the environment, while others may have lower churn rates due to a more settled and resistant to change population.

+## **Licensing, Authors, Acknowledgements, etc.**
+The dataset provided by Udacity has 128MB in JSON format.
+Moreover, you can clone the dataset by using the following code:
+"!pip install -U --no-cache-dir gdown --pre
+!gdown --id 1GlqW-889y-JW7t6WaqMANRawKCc4Hre9"